Rutmaniyar/Tantony-Game/README.md

 ## 💡 Strategy Tips

-- Keep an eye on your opponents' trick quotas — foist low-value tricks on them early!
+- Keep an eye on your opponents' trick quotas — first low-value tricks on them early!
 - Assign tricks to your partner if you want to control the next lead.
 - Try to set up a high “hog” (Ace lead when no one else can follow suit).